watermint/toolbox/docs/commands/config-auth-delete.md

 Delete existing auth credential

+Remove stored authentication credentials for a specific service account.
+This is useful when you need to revoke access, change accounts, or clean up old authentication tokens.
+The command requires both the application key name and peer name to identify the credential to delete.

 # Installation

 Please download the pre-compiled binary from [Latest Release](https://github.com/watermint/toolbox/releases/latest).
 If you are using Windows, please download the zip file like `tbx-xx.x.xxx-win.zip`.
 Then, extract the archive and place `tbx.exe` on the Desktop folder.